 By the time Ruby Morales-Negron was 16, she had lived with four different foster families.

-On Nov.
-9, two weeks before Ruby's 18th birthday, King adopted her.
+On Nov 9, two weeks before Ruby's 18th birthday, King adopted her.
 The two celebrated Friday in a room filled with colorful balloons and the happy shrieks of young children.
-Ruby was the oldest of the 20 kids honored on National Adoption Day, at an event put on by the Department of Human Services.
+Ruby was the oldest of the 20 kids honored on National Adoption Day, put on by the Department of Human Services.

 Ruby entered the system at age 9 after her mother died and family members couldn't - or didn't - step up.

 In 2014, Ruby was placed in a pre-adoptive home.
-Things went well at first, but then the prospective mother got a new boyfriend and her attitude toward Ruby shifted.
+Things went well at first but then the mother got a new boyfriend and her attitude toward Ruby shifted.

 "I felt very uncomfortable," Ruby said.
 "She didn't believe what I was telling her; she didn't talk to me as much as you should talk to your child."

 On top of that, Ruby felt unwanted attention from the boyfriend.
 Worried it could escalate, she called Carly, whose number she had kept from those car rides.

 King, who works at Northeast Treatement Centers, one of the city's privately contracted social service agencies, got the call in the middle of a training session on how truama affects a child's self esteem.